edonisraci94/RepoVerse/README.md

 # RepoVerse
-# Fully Vibe Coded.
+# Fully Vibe Coded
-# I loved the Idea of navigating through the glaxy of open-source.
+# I loved the Idea of navigating through the glaxy of open-source projects

 > **Fly through a 6,000 × 6,000 space world where every planet is a legendary open-source repository.**